Ultimate Canadian Rockies Guide: Banff to Jasper Icefields | Trans-America Series 1 Ep. 3

 Crowfoot Glacier, Icefields Parkway, Alberta, Canada

-Welcome to the grand finale of our continent-slicing road trip, where we swap Montana's Big Sky for Canada's bigger everything.
+We finally made it to the grand finale of our continent-slicing road trip, where we swapped Montana's Big Sky for the jagged peaks of a Canadian Rockies road trip.
 Picking up from Big Sky Country & The Rockies: A Tri-State Adventure | Trans-America Series 1 Ep.
 2, we pointed Storm Trooper, our trusty first-gen SVT Raptor, north.
-The mission: conquer the Going-to-the-Sun Road, cross the border like mildly suspicious characters in a scenic movie, and then gawk at the absurd beauty of Banff and Jasper via the legendary Icefields Parkway.
-We planned to walk on ancient ice, ride some very tolerant horses, and then drive 3,200 miles home in three days (MAP) because, honestly, we'd run out of snacks.
+The mission: conquer the Going-to-the-Sun Road, cross the border like mildly suspicious characters in a scenic movie and then gawk at the absurd beauty of Banff and Jasper via the legendary Icefields Parkway.
+We planned to walk on ancient ice, ride some very tolerant horses and then drive the roughly 2,400 miles home in three days (MAP) because, honestly, we'd run out of snacks.

 Crossing into Canada: Chief Mountain to Canmore